Ultrametric analogues of Ulam stability of groups: Ultrametric stability

 In particular

 \end{lemma}

-\begin{proof} Let $\hf, \hff : F_S \to G$ be the homomorphisms obtained via Item $1.$ of Lemma \ref{lem:ultra_lift}.
+\begin{proof} Let $\hf, \hff \colon F_S \to G$ be the homomorphisms obtained via Item $1.$ of Lemma \ref{lem:ultra_lift}.
 That statement allows us to work with $\hf, \hff$ instead, up to finitely many defects of $\f$ and $\ff$.
 Then Item $2.$ of Lemma \ref{lem:ultra_free} implies that the distance at $g$ is bounded in terms of the distance at finitely many generators. \end{proof}

 We can now use Lemmas \ref{lem:ultra_lift} and \ref{lem:ultra_close} to give a quantitative version of Item $2.$ of Proposition \ref{prop:stab_equiv}.
-Namely, we provide a quantitative characterization of uniform stability, as in Lemma \ref{lem:quant}, in terms of presentations:
+Namely, we provide a quantitative characterisation of uniform stability, as in Lemma \ref{lem:quant}, in terms of presentations:

 \begin{corollary} Let $\Gamma = \langle S \mid R \rangle$.
-The following are equivalent: \begin{enumerate} \item $\Gamma$ is uniformly $\G$-stable. \item For all $\ee > 0$ there exists $\dd > 0$ such that whenever $\hf : F_S \to G \in \G$ satisfies $\defe(\hf) \leq \dd$, there exists $\hff : F_S \to G$ that descends to $\Gamma$ and satisfies $\dist(\hf, \hff) \leq \ee$. \end{enumerate} Moreover, for each $\ee > 0$, let $D^{\G}_{\langle S \mid R \rangle}(\ee)$ be the maximal $\dd > 0$ such that Item $2.$ holds for $\ee$.
+The following are equivalent: \begin{enumerate} \item $\Gamma$ is uniformly $\G$-stable. \item For all $\ee > 0$ there exists $\dd > 0$ such that whenever $\hf \colon F_S \to G \in \G$ satisfies $\defe(\hf) \leq \dd$, there exists $\hff \colon F_S \to G$ that descends to $\Gamma$ and satisfies $\dist(\hf, \hff) \leq \ee$. \end{enumerate} Moreover, for each $\ee > 0$, let $D^{\G}_{\langle S \mid R \rangle}(\ee)$ be the maximal $\dd > 0$ such that Item $2.$ holds for $\ee$.
 Then

 \end{corollary}